jazzband/django-waffle/docs/starting/configuring.rst

     If Waffle encounters a reference to a sample that is not in the database, should Waffle create the sample?
     If true new samples are created and set to the value of ``WAFFLE_SAMPLE_DEFAULT`` Defaults to ``False``.

+``WAFFLE_LOG_MISSING_FLAGS``
+    If Waffle encounters a reference to a flag that is not in the database, should Waffle log it?
+    The value describes the level of wanted warning, possible values are all levels know by pythons default logging, e.g. ``logging.WARNING``.
+    Defaults to ``None``.

+``WAFFLE_LOG_MISSING_SWITCHES``
+    If Waffle encounters a reference to a switch that is not in the database, should Waffle log it?
+    The value describes the level of wanted warning, possible values are all levels know by pythons default logging, e.g. ``logging.WARNING``.
+    Defaults to ``None``.

+``WAFFLE_LOG_MISSING_SAMPLES``
+    If Waffle encounters a reference to a sample that is not in the database,, should Waffle log it?
+    The value describes the level of wanted warning, possible values are all levels know by pythons default logging, e.g. ``logging.WARNING``.
+    Defaults to ``None``.